 The first of the six-month periods is non-practising meaning your time will be spent working with and observing your pupil supervisor.
 Typical tasks during this period include researching points of law, drafting advice and opinions, attending court and client conferences, and preparing skeleton arguments or pleadings.

-If you successfully complete your first six you will receive a Provisional Practising Certificate, enabling you to provide legal services and exercise your Rights of Audience.
-With the permission of your supervisor, you can then take on your own work and represent others.
+If you successfully complete your first six you will receive a Provisional Practising Certificate, enabling you to provide legal services and exercise your Rights of Audience during the second ‘practising’ six months of pupillage With the permission of your supervisor, you can then take on your own work and represent others.

-In addition to completing pupillage and passing the courses stipulated by the Bar Standards Board, you will need to secure tenancy.
+For those who intend to practise at the self employed Bar, in addition to completing pupillage and passing the courses stipulated by the Bar Standards Board, you will need to secure tenancy – this is a position in a set of chambers as a working, fully qualified, barrister.
 If you are not offered tenancy by your chambers at the end of your second six, you have a number of options:

 - Apply for tenancy in another chambers